psydernet/woocommerce-gateway-xem/readme.txt

 == Changelog ==

-= 2.1.6 =
+= 2.1.9 =
-* Started changelog
+* Added translations

-= 2.1.7 =
-* Added possibility to show prices in XEM, default currency and XEM and just default currency.
+* Now switches out all prices in Cart and Checkout if parameter set.

 = 2.1.8 =
 * Minor refactoring
 * Fix to test settings
 * Fix to clipboard

+= 2.1.7 =
+* Added possibility to show prices in XEM, default currency and XEM and just default currency.

-= 2.1.9 =
+= 2.1.6 =
-* Added translations
+* Started changelog

 == Upgrade Notice ==